Transfer Evaluation Services Staff

 Jasmin Ferguson, Transfer Credit Evaluator

 Steven Longchallon, Transfer Credit Evaluator

 Niki Rogers-Walker, Transfer Credit Evaluator

-The Transfer Evaluation Services unit of the Office of Admissions evaluates all undergraduate course work taken prior to enrollment at City College for students entering degree programs.
-This includes college courses taken in the U.S. and abroad, advanced placement (A.P.) and international baccalaureate (I.B.) examinations, A Level Examinations, CAPE, courses taken while in the military and other courses taken for college credit while in high school.
+The Transfer Evaluation Services Team in the Office of Admissions evaluates all undergraduate coursework taken prior to enrollment at City College for students entering degree programs.
+This includes college courses taken in the U.S. and abroad, Advanced Placement (A.P.) and International Baccalaureate (I.B.) examinations, CLEP, A Level Examinations, CAPE, courses and training taken while in the military, and other courses taken for college credit while in high school.

 - AP Equivalency Chart

 - CLEP Equivalency Chart

 - IB Equivalency Chart